 In this chapter, we'll further extend the Acme Wireless organization and give mobile technicians a way to quickly create an order.
-We'll create a Visualforce page and make it available as a custom action from the publisher.
-That way, if the technician is out at a customer site and they want to order a part, they can quickly navigate to the page.
+We'll create a Visualforce page and make it available as a custom action from the action bar.
+That way, if the technicians are out at a customer site and they want to order a part, they can quickly navigate to the page.

-The custom action will let the technician enter the part name and a radius, and the Visualforce page will search all warehouses within the given radius for that part.
-Once a warehouse is located, the technician simply enters the quantity and clicks a button to create the order.
+The custom action enables the technician to enter the part name and a radius, and the Visualforce page searches all warehouses within the given radius for that part.
+Once a warehouse is located, the technician simply enters the quantity and taps a button to create the order.
 This is all done within the context of the customer account.